 Sand occupies 60- 75% mortar volume.

-It used in Ferrocement & they are further classified as
+Reinforcement are effectively used & they are further classified as follows:

 A. Skeleton Steel: